-At first it might not be obvious, but you can use the mv command to rename files in Linux.
+At first it might not be obvious, but you can easily use the mv command to rename files in Linux.
 From the terminal, this Linux command can be used to move a file or directory from one location to another or to rename a file or directory.
 It might also be used to move a file to a different directory whilst renaming it.

-How to rename a file in Linux
+How to rename files in Linux

 To rename a file using the mv command in Linux:

 - Open the terminal.
 (Ctrl+Alt+T) for Ubuntu/Debian Linux.